1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-Research Council of Finland (RCF) – National Institutes of Health (NIH) Partnership Program (PA-26-085) is a grant from NIH's Fogarty International Center that funds collaborative health research projects between U.S. and Finnish universities.
-The program supports joint research initiatives in health sciences, with award decisions forecasted for April 2027 and an estimated application deadline of June 5, 2026.
+Research Council of Finland (RCF) – National Institutes of Health (NIH) Partnership Program (PA-26-085) is sponsored by NIH Fogarty International Center.
+This program funds collaborative health research projects between U.S. and Finnish universities.
+While not explicitly focused on traditional medicine or complementary health, research in global health could be part of the collaborative projects.

 Get alerted about grants like this